frmysantana/learning-go/cards/notes.md

 - by convention, the `receiver_symbol` should be a 1 or 2 letter abbreviation of the `receiver_type` - technically you don't have to do this

 # Creating a New Deck
+- when go syntax requires making a variable that you aren't actually going to use, can use a `_` to tell go to ignore the fact that you aren't using that variable (e.g. for the index variable of a for loop)